Teen Volunteers are placed by each branch library. Contact your local branch for more information.

 All teens must fill out an application that includes a parent or guardian signature and attend a mandatory training.

 Interested in volunteering for Irvington Library over the summer?
 If you are entering 6th grade or higher, apply to join our Summer Squad!
 Find the application below, or check in at our library during open hours.
-Orientation is Wednesday June 14 at 4:00 pm
+Orientation is mandatory; please attend on Wednesday June 13 at 3:30 p.m.

 Interested in volunteering at Newark Library?
 Fill out our application and return it to the library anytime we are open.
-Questions can be sent to Joe Stoner our Branch Manager, at email@example.com.
+Questions can be sent to Patrick Brogan, Teen Librarian.

 Teens are needed for our Homework Central program to help K-8 students with their homework.
 Teens can also help with shelving and occasionally with other tasks.
 Stop by the library to apply.
 If you have questions, please contact Tamecca at email@example.com.